Gustáv Husák: Leader of Czechoslovakia

 As the Soviet Union grew increasingly alarmed by Dubček's liberal reforms in 1968 (Prague Spring), Husák, originally Dubček's ally and a moderate supporter of the reform programme, began calling for caution.

 After the Soviets invaded Czechoslovakia in August, Husák participated in the Czechoslovak-Soviet negotiations between the kidnapped Dubček and Leonid Brezhnev in Moscow.
 Husák changed course and became a leader among those party members calling for the reversal of Dubček's reforms.
 An account for his pragmatism was given in one of his official speeches in Slovakia after the 1968 events, during which he ventured a rhetorical question, asking where the opponents of the Soviet Union wished to find allies of Czechoslovakia that might come to support the country against Soviet troops.

 Supported by Moscow, he was appointed leader of the Communist Party of Slovakia in as early as August 1968, and he succeeded Dubček as first secretary (title changed to general secretary in 1971) of the Communist Party of Czechoslovakia in April 1969.
 He reversed Dubček's reforms and purged the party of its liberal members in 1969–1971.
 In 1975, Husák was elected President of Czechoslovakia.
-During the two decades of Husák's leadership, Czechoslovakia became one of Moscow's most loyal allies.
+During the two decades of Husák's leadership, known as the era of Normalization, Czechoslovakia became one of Moscow's most loyal allies.

 In the first years following the invasion, Husák managed to appease the outraged civil population by providing a relatively satisfactory living standard and avoiding any overt reprisals as were seen in the 1950s.
 His regime was not a complete return to the heavy-handed Stalinism that had prevailed during the first 20 years of Communist rule in the country.
 At the same time, the people's rights were somewhat more restricted than was the case in János Kádár's Hungary and Josip Broz Tito's Yugoslavia.
 Indeed, on the cultural level, the level of repression approached that seen in Erich Honecker's East Germany and even Nicolae Ceauşescu's Romania.
 There was a campaign of repression by the secret police (StB) targeting dissidents represented later by Charter 77 as well as hundreds of unknown individuals who happened to be targets of the StB's pre-emptive strikes.
 The repression intensified over the years as Husák grew more conservative.